 Below, two thresholds can be found that will describe the goals set for LaGrange College graduating senior students.
 In the tables that follow, the first column corresponds to the calendar year of the graduating class.
 In the second column, the rate for LaGrange College seniors is given and in the third through fifth columns, peer comparison rates are given upon which the threshold is set.
 For official definitions of the particular High Impact Practices, go to https://nsse.indiana.edu/nsse/survey-instruments/high-impact-practices.html.

 The threshold set for each item below is reasonable because it represents the rates from well thought out peer groups.
 Two of the peer comparison groups are ones to which LaGrange College belongs and includes Southeast Private and Methodist institutions.
 The third comparison group is one that includes our biggest competitors in terms of admission.
-This third group includes Surrounding Public institutions in Georgia or in surrounding states.
+This third group includes Surrounding Public institutions in Georgia or in surrounding states

 -